 Not including the Jasper Arena Ice Skating Rink (303 Bonhomme St.), which hosts lively regional hockey tournaments and occasional public skating, there's two main places to skate in Jasper National Park.

-Located a ten minute drive north of downtown Jasper, Pyramid Lake is a jaw-dropping place that could easily suck up half your day.
+Located a ten minute drive north of downtown Jasper, Pyramid Lake is a jaw-dropping place that could easily occupy half your day.
 The Pyramid Lake Resort maintains a groomed skating oval that has stunning, unimpeded views of Pyramid Mountain.
 Skate rentals are available at the resort, as are a variety of other winter sport gear if you wish to try fat biking around the lake.
 The Pines Restaurant is a delicious and scenic place to grab dinner after, and Pyramid Island is a nearby landmark popular with photographers and starwatchers.
-Predicted opening date: Dec.
-25.

 Jasper in January is fast approaching, and there's no better time to celebrate the best of winter.
 Don't miss these skating events happening during the festival.